 Classroom Education: Importance is given to areas of concern upon the request of classroom teachers or students.
 These educational talks may include topics such as drug and alcohol use, bullying, effects of social media, building tolerance, or future career planning.

-Academic support: The academic progress, including grades and missing assignments of each student, is checked weekly throughout the quarter by the Guidance Counselor.
+Academic support: The academic progress, including grades and missing assignments of each student, is checked weekly throughout the quarter by the Enrollment & Student Services Director.
 Central Christian School is proactive in identifying areas of academic concern, working with students, classroom teachers, parents and intervention specialists to identify strengths and weaknesses of each individual student.
 Personalized interventions are provided to help each student work towards academic success and achieve their God-given potential.